This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 I still think that Albus’s major nudge to finding the cave was a re-examination of the memory of his interview with Mrs Cole.
 But if he had managed to glimpse anything of the first cave expedition, with Tom, from Kreachur that might have set him off to wondering when it was that someone else had mentioned a cave to him, related to Tom Riddle.

-And I was wrong about my original theory.
+And I think I was wrong in my original theory.
 His followers did not know about that cave.
 I don’t think he ever wanted any of them to know about that cave.

 But I’m not convinced that the living water will put you into suspended animation.
-That does not really fit anything we’ve got.
+That does not really fit anything we’ve got in canon.
 It also isn’t the Draft of Living Death.
 (Which turns out to have never really figured in the series at all, it was merely set-dressing.)
 And the Black family tapestry did generate a death date for Reggie.

 • • • •